Malenki Theater: History

 Malenky Theatre was created as a “live theatre” - an experimental showcase for plays based on literature as source material, deciphering them in a “theatre laboratory” during the rehearsals and giving them a unique twist.

 In 2006 Malenky was recognized as a Theatre group by the Ministry of Culture of Israel.
 The theatre is supported by both Ministry of Culture and Sport of Israel and City Council of Tel Aviv.

-Over 20 years of its existence the theatre produced 27 shows, mainly in Hebrew, but some of them in Russian.
-In current program there are six shows.
+Over 20 years of its existence the theatre produced 40 shows, mainly in Hebrew, but some of them in Russian.
+In the current program, there are six shows.

 In 1997-2014 Igor Berezin was the Artistic Director of Malenky Theatre and the director of most of the shows.
-Since 2015 the Artistic Director is Michael Teplitsky.
+Since 2015 the Artistic Director has been Michael Teplitsky.

 In December 2017 Malenky Theatre released in collaboration with Habima National Theatre a performance “Zemach” - a stage play by Michael Teplitsky based on biography of Nahum Zemach - one of the three founders of Habima Theatre - a project is dedicated to a centenary celebration of Habima Theatre.